celulaproject/celula/README.md

 # Celula

-Celula is an approach to solve the problem of knowing with absolute certainty the actual code running in a server: remote software attestation.
+Celula is an approach to solve the problem of knowing with absolute certainty the actual code running in an untrusted server, i.e., remote software attestation.
 Celula extracts analogies from the biology sphere into computer programs and networks in order to propose a software based solution for this problem.

 The scope of Celula is very limited and subject to thorough review by hardware, software and systems experts.
 My intention is to start a discussion based on the prototype built for this purpose that will hopefully contribute to a wider solution to this problem.